itsermo/teensy-cpp-template/README.md

 1. [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)
 2. [CMake](https://cmake.org/download/) and make sure the `cmake` command is in your path

+### Setup teensy_loader_cli

+To enable the loading of compiled code to the Teensy, you will need to resolve the `submodules\teensy_loader_cli\bin\teensy_loader_cli` binary path with a binary of `teensy_loader_cli` compiled for linux.

+Unfortunately, on Linux it is difficult to package this binary so it must be done by compiling the `teensy_loader_cli` command from scratch.
+This depends on libusb.

+On Ubuntu, you would install the following:

+      sudo apt install build-essential cmake libusb-dev

+On Fedora:

+      sudo dnf install cmake libusb-devel libusb-compat

+Then from the cloned repo folder, build the submodule:

+      cd submodules/teensy_loader_cli/
+      cmake -B build-linux
+      cmake --build ./build-linux --config Release

+This should compile and place the proper binary in the `bin` subfolder of the `teensy_loader_cli` submodule.

 ## Compiling and Loading